splunk/public-o11y-docs/logs/log-observer-landing.rst

 - :ref:`logs-limits`

-If you do not have a Log Observer entitlement and instead use Log Observer Connect, see :ref:`logs-intro-logconnect`.
+If you do not have a Log Observer entitlement and instead use Log Observer Connect, see :ref:`lo-connect-landing`.